 Q: What do I need to register my player?

-A: You will need all their personal information.
+A: You will need all their personal information and a credit card.

 Q: How much does it cost and how can I pay?

-A: The cost for the season will be posted on the registration page as Rugby Canada determines the cost based on age and contact level used and can be paid online by a credit card only.
+A: The cost for the season will be posted on the registration page as Rugby Canada determines the cost based on age and contact level used.
+It can be paid online by credit card only.

 Q: Who can I contact with questions?